 An exciting part of the design syllabus is the design and execution of 3D functional objects, such as lights, mirrors, utility boxes, etc.

 Students are taught basic model-making skills and the use of various materials, which are then applied to the making of concept and working presentation models.

 Individual portfolios are reviewed and evaluated by the lecturers and invited professionals throughout the year.
 This work is to be stored safely as portfolio material and is used in student competitions and exhibitions annually.

 Students are accompanied on outings to fabric houses, furniture showrooms and factories to expose them to the design industry.

-The Higher Diploma course is an extension of the first year Diploma course with the transition being made from the broader aspects of interior design to more specific practical projects.
+The Diploma course is an extension of the first year course with the transition being made from the broader aspects of interior design to more specific practical projects.
 In the second year, greater emphasis will be placed on the technical component of design.
 This course also deals with the relationships between the various specialists and professionals involved in the design industry, for example architects, engineers, interior designers, lighting consultants, specialist contractors, etc. The importance of a healthy client/designer relationship is stressed with the emphasis on pragmatic problem solving.